Vegan Frosted Animal Crackers (Bunny Cookies)

 - 3 cups (390g) unbleached, all-purpose flour

-Vegan Circus Animal Bunny Cookies Directions
+How to Make Vegan Circus Animal Bunny Cookies

-Freeze each tray of cookies once they’re filled for 5-10 minutes (or the amount of time it takes you to fill the next tray).
+Chill the Cookies.
+Place the bunny cookies on the parchment paper lined baking sheets.
+Freeze each tray of cookies for 5-10 minutes (or the amount of time it takes you to fill the next tray).
+This helps them retain their shape during baking.

-Repeat until all the dough has been used up.
+Repeat.
+Continue these steps until all the dough has been used up.
 If you decide to save some of the dough for a future project, you can use it to make these unicorn cookies.

 Vegan Mother’s Cookie Icing/Frosting/Coating Ingredients